freemocap/2025-nsf-pose/docs/notes/proposal-outline.md

  > additional information on the Dissemination and Sharing of Research Results, see: https://www.nsf.gov/bfa/dias/policy/dmp.jsp.

- Solicitation-Specific Submission Checklist:
+### **Solicitation-Specific Submission Checklist:**
-To assist proposal preparation, the following checklist is provided as a reminder of some important items that should be checked before submitting a proposal to this solicitation.
+The following checklist is provided as a reminder of some important items that should be checked before submitting a proposal to this solicitation.
 For the items marked with "(RWR)," the proposal will be returned without review if the required item is non-compliant at the submission deadline.
 Note that these are requirements unique to this solicitation; for other return-without-review requirements, see the PAPPG.

-(RWR) The last line of the Project Summary must consist of the word "Keywords" followed by a colon and between 2-5 keywords separated by semi- colons.
-The first keyword must denote the acronym of the directorate that most closely matches the technical topic advanced in the OSE.
+- [ ] (RWR) **The last line of the Project Summary must consist of the word "Keywords" followed by a colon and between 2-5 keywords separated by semi- colons.** The first keyword must denote the acronym of the directorate that most closely matches the technical topic advanced in the OSE.
 The additional keywords (2-5) must be words (or phrases) that describe the primary intended impact area for the proposed OSE – e.g., "Climate Change", or "Healthcare", etc.

-(RWR) The Project Description must have a section labeled "Context of the Open-Source Ecosystem" (or "Context of OSE") that discusses the context and vision of the proposed OSE.
+- [ ] (RWR) **The Project Description must have a section labeled "Context of the Open-Source Ecosystem" (or "Context of OSE")** that discusses the context and vision of the proposed OSE.

-(RWR) The maximum budget shown on the Cover Sheet and on the budget sheets must not exceed $300,000 for Phase I proposals and $1,500,000 for Phase II proposals.
+- [ ] (RWR) **The maximum budget shown on the Cover Sheet and on the budget sheets must not exceed $300,000 for Phase I proposals and $1,500,000 for Phase II proposals.**
-(RWR) A minimum of three and up to five letters of collaboration from third-party contributors or users of the open-source product must be included as
+- [ ] (RWR) A minimum of **three and up to five letters of collaboration from third-party contributors or users of the open-source product must be included** as Supplementary Documents.
-Supplementary Documents.
-(RWR) A Project Personnel, Collaborators and Partner Organizations list as a Supplementary Document must be included.
+- [ ] (RWR) **A Project Personnel, Collaborators and Partner Organizations list as a Supplementary Document must be included.**